 A skin infection is an ordinary matter after tattooing.
 Sometimes inflammation called granuloma may arise in your tattooing area.

 The equipment that is used for doing tattoos may be contaminated by infected blood from others, and if it was not sterile properly, then it may contaminate your body, and you may contract various bloodborne diseases, including hepatitis B, hepatitis C, and methicillin-resistant staphylococcus aureus (MRSA).
-So, before doing the tattoo, be confirmed that the tools using by the tattoo artist are adequately sterilized.
+So, before doing the tattoo, be confirmed that the tools used by the tattoo artist are adequately sterilized.

 So, before pushing the ink to your skin, think carefully- Are you okay enough to take it?
 Don’t force yourself to take the first bite of needles.